ooples/pine_script_docs/source/concepts/Chart_information.rst

 The script then re-executes on all the chart's bars using the new values of the built-in variables:

 - `syminfo.basecurrency <https://www.tradingview.com/pine-script-reference/v5/#var_syminfo{dot}basecurrency>`__:
-  the base currency: "BTC" in "BTCUSD", or "EUR" in "EURUSD".
+  the base currency, e.g., "BTC" in "BTCUSD", or "EUR" in "EURUSD".
 - `syminfo.currency <https://www.tradingview.com/pine-script-reference/v5/#var_syminfo{dot}currency>`__:
-  the quote currency: "USD" in "BTCUSD", or "CAD" in "USDCAD".
+  the quote currency, e.g., "USD" in "BTCUSD", or "CAD" in "USDCAD".
 - `syminfo.description <https://www.tradingview.com/pine-script-reference/v5/#var_syminfo{dot}description>`__:
   The long description of the symbol.
 - `syminfo.mintick <https://www.tradingview.com/pine-script-reference/v5/#var_syminfo{dot}mintick>`__: